-5 Papworth Gender Pay Audit as at 31 March 2021
+5 Papworth Gender Pay Audit as at 31 March 2022

-The attached report sets out the results of the 20/21 pay audit and action it is proposed we take to address the pay gaps identified.
+The attached report sets out the results of the 21/22 pay audit and action it is proposed we take to address the pay gaps identified.
 The audit results and the action plan have both been discussed and developed with the Trust's Equality, Diversity and Inclusion Committee and the Women's Network.
 We recognised that over the last number of years we have not been in a position, partly due to Covid-19 and partly because of the need to focus on race discrimination/inequality which is our greatest area of inequality and discrimination, to progress work on gender pay inequality.
-The creation of the Women's Network presents a great opportunity to work with staff from across the organisation on the actions set out in the plan.
-The audit and the action plan have been discussed and approved by the Quality Committee.
-Subject to the Board we will publish these results on the Trust's website.
+The Women's Network is very keen to better understand the Gender Pay Audit process and results and focus their work on areas that contribute to pay inequality.
+There is also a great deal of intersectionality with the work being undertaken on race discrimination and inequality for example by debiasing our recruitment practice and processes we would be improving the opportunities for women to progress their careers and increase their earning.
+Subject to any comments we will publish these results on the Trust's website.